The NBA 2K19 Wishlist

 Fix Shot Contest Logic

 I love having the shot feedback system surfaced, but seeing how the game interprets certain defensive coverages always left me scratching my head.
 When a big man is being guarded by a small on the perimeter and gets a clean look at the basket – with no hand in his face at all during the shot animation – should that shot be considered contested?
-Similarly, when a defender is stuck behind the big and roll, should that shot be contested?
+Similarly, when a defender is stuck behind the pick and roll, should that shot be contested?
 And conversely, why are players draining threes from 40 yards away with hands in their face?
 Visual Concepts should take a close look at its values for determining shot modifiers and revise so what you see more often aligns with what you get.

 Make Another MyGM Story